Montecatini Terme 2016

 Vinci Italy

-Here’s my journal entry: 10:40pm: Holy [expletive] I’m drunk!!
-But Sue loved, loved, loved the tour and we ended the day with a really good dinner at Il Vicolo.
-We had a super nice guide and a nice group of people.
+Here’s my journal entry: We had a super nice guide and a nice group of people.
 The down side was that by the time we got to Vinci, we had gale force winds which made both walking around Vinci and sitting outside for the tasting very difficult.
 But we had 4 big glasses of wine; one white and three red + bruschetta, salami and cheese then vin santo and biscotti inside the winery.
 Sue bought 2 bottles of wine at the vineyard.
 Then we all sang Volare on the way home.
 It was a great way to end our stay in Montecatini and I wrote a review highly recommending Come and See Italy.

 Vinci wine tour